uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 For this implementation we will use JSCH library, similar to what is being used in `SSHPushWorker` class.

+Ssh connection data to the pay-as-you-go instance will be saved on Uyuni database.
+This data is needed to refresh repository authentication data periodically.

 ## Teaching Uyuni how to use cloud RMT

 ### Context